+I went googling for something or other and one of the links was to this.
+Timothy McSweeney’s Internet Tendency: McSweeney’s Recommends.
 I regained my sense of time after several minutes, and had only scrolled about a third of the page.
 This is a huge list of podcasts, books, movies, foods, music, experiences, and ideas.
 You’ll …

-For the Spirituality In Our Daily Lives class, we’re viewing and discussing short films from the Spiritual Cinema Circle, a subscription service that sends a DVD with four movies on it – shorts and features, comedies, dramas, documentaries.
+Spiritual Cinema Circle For the Spirituality In Our Daily Lives class, we’re viewing and discussing short films from the Spiritual Cinema Circle, a subscription service that sends a DVD with four movies on it – shorts and features, comedies, dramas, documentaries.
 I haven’t yet watched more than a few of the shorts, looking for some …

 Westerns, Noirs, and Sci-Fi, Oh My! | MetaFilter I hate the title of this thread on Metafilter, but it links to three lists from Chicago Reader’s Jonathan Rosenbaum at DVDBeaver.

 ‘American Movie Critics’ – The New York Times Book Review – New York Times Clive James on American critics through the first century of movies.
 Seems he doesn’t like theorists….